‘Siesta Key’ Stars Alex Kompothecras & Alyssa Salerno Welcome Baby Girl

-In the caption to the pic, Beth described baby girl Kompo as “beautiful” and wrote that Alex and Alyssa will be “amazing” parents.
-She did not provide any details about the baby girl’s birth date, size, or name.
+In the caption, Beth described baby girl Kompo as “beautiful” and wrote that Alex and Alyssa will be “amazing” parents.
+She did not provide any details about her granddaughter’s birth date, size, or name.

 “Omg congrats!
 Beautiful presentation,” one follower wrote.
 “May God bless this new life brought to earth and may Alex and Alyssa enjoy this new and exciting phase in their lives.”

-Others asked Alex’s mom what her grandparent name will be, and offered some suggestions.
+Others asked Beth how she will refer to herself as a grandparent, offering some suggestions.

 “Congratulations!!!
 Grammy?
 Mimi?
 Grandma?
-We need to know what to call you!!” one commenter wrote.
+We need to know what to call you!!” a second commenter inquired.

 “Congratulations Beth and Gary – the coolest grandparents ever,” another added.